russch/redshift-monitor/README.md

 ---------------
 For an in-depth setup guide, please see the [Setup Wiki](https://github.com/russch/redshift-monitor/wiki/Setup)

 To learn about the Tableau workbook and the information you can analyze, read the  [Wiki Home](https://github.com/russch/redshift-monitor/wiki) page.

 Is redshift-monitor supported?
 ---------------
-Redshift Monitor is made available AS-IS with no support. is made available AS-IS with no support.
+Redshift Monitor is made available AS-IS with no support.
 Any bugs discovered should be filed in the Redshift Monitor Git issue tracker.

 How can I contribute to redshift-monitor?
 ---------------